Shreya-Lal/RGB_CMYK_Playgrounds/README.md

 - Final color synthesis from all components
 - HEX code representation for digital use

-The component previews help users understand color theory by visually demonstrating how each parameter affects the final color, making it both an educational tool and a practical color conversion utility.# Color_space_conversion
+The component previews help users understand color theory by visually demonstrating how each parameter affects the final color, making it both an educational tool and a practical color conversion utility.